You are in [People] [Famous Visitors]

 There was a buzz of excitement as the Royal car slowed up and stopped.
 Out stepped the King, immediately followed by the Queen.
 His Majesty looking remarkably fit, was wearing a grey tweed lounge suit and was hatless.
 The Queen was in a smoke blue dress and coat, with a turned-Up blue ostrich-feather hat, pale grey shoes and gloves.
 She also wore a silver foxfur and had three rows of gleaming pearls.

 The Constable handing the rose to the King, said "It gives me great pleasure to present you with the traditional red rose on behalf of the loyal inhabitants of Hungerford."

-John Evelyn: On 4th July 1654 he visited Hungerford on his return from London to Bath, and stayed at the Bear Inn.
+John Evelyn: On 4 Jul 1654 he visited Hungerford on his return from London to Bath, and stayed at The Bear Inn.
 His only recorded comment on the occasion was 'a towne famous for its troutes'!

-Samuel Pepys: On 10th June 1668 he visited the town and dined at The Bear Inn, whilst on a journey from Abingdon to Salisbury.
+Samuel Pepys: On 10 Jun 1668, two years after the Great Fire of London, he visited the town and dined at The Bear Inn, whilst on a journey from Abingdon to Salisbury.
 He wrote: 'So come to Hungerford, where very good troutes, eels, and cray-fish.
 Dinner; a mean town.
 At dinner there 12s.'.
 He took a guide to show him the way to Salisbury, at least until the cathedral spire was in sight.
 The roads of the time were still in a dreadful condition, and when in the area later in the same month, Pepys lost way between Newbury and Reading!